 Can the IRS tax my settlement?

 The IRS will not tax any amount intended to compensate you for personal injury unless you have already taken a tax deduction for the same amount.
-The IRS can tax:
+However, the IRS can tax judgment interest and punitive damages.

 I slipped on a wet floor while I was intoxicated.
 Do I have a premises liability claim?